8.7 Fostering the creative use of new technologies

-Some of the national subsidised youth organisations focus on the creative use of new technologies, for instance:
+There exists no specific funding for fostering the creative use of new technologies, but some of the subsidized youth organisations focus on the creative use of new technologies, for instance:

-Graffiti youth service wants to provide children and adolescents (6-30 years) the space and resources to experiment creatively with various (alternative) forms of communication (paint, drawing, fashion, theater, film, photo, music and text).
+- Graffiti youth service wants to provide children and adolescents (6-30 years) the space and resources to experiment creatively with various (alternative) forms of communication (paint, drawing, fashion, theatre, film, photo, music and text).

 Also in Flanders, online sources and technologies are becoming an increasingly prominent place as a means of communicating and participating in art and culture.
 Information on cultural opportunities are disseminated online by e.g.:

-- apps, e.g. BILL-app (with the BILL app, young people get access to all BILL and EYCA discounts and have always an overview of activities and events in the neigbourhood), Erfgoedapp (an app for news on cultural heritage, information on cultural heritage in the neighbourhood, and extra information at exhibitions),
+- Erfgoedapp (an app for news on cultural heritage, information on cultural heritage in the neighbourhood, and extra information at exhibitions),

-Besides online information persons can also visit online catalogi and collections of exhibitions and museums in Flanders.
+Besides online information persons can also visit online catalogi and collections of exhibitions and musea in Flanders.